approov/quickstart-flutter-httpclient/README.md

 To follow this guide you should have received an onboarding email for a trial or paid Approov account.

-Thie [Flutter](https://flutter.dev) package requires version 2.12.0 with Dart 2.17.0.
-At the time of writing (3rd April 2022) this is only accessible via the Flutter `beta` channel, not the `stable` channel.
-This is necessary because of the need to execute channel handlers on [background threads](https://docs.flutter.dev/development/platform-integration/platform-channels?tab=ios-channel-objective-c-tab#executing-channel-handlers-on-background-threads), which is only a recently added capability.
+This package requires Flutter 3 because of the need to execute channel handlers on [background threads](https://docs.flutter.dev/development/platform-integration/platform-channels?tab=ios-channel-objective-c-tab#executing-channel-handlers-on-background-threads), which is only available in the stable channel from Flutter 3.

 ## ADDING THE APPROOV SERVICE DEPENDENCY